envico801/clean-code-javascript/anki/RCCJ - Clean code javascript - ryan mcdermott/Part I - Fundamentals/Chapter 5 - SOLID/35 - Are you applying the dependency inversion.md

     }
 }

-class InventoryRequesterV1 {
+class InventoryRequesterHTTP {
     constructor() {
         this.REQ_METHODS = ['HTTP'];
     }

     requestItem(item) {
         // ...
+HTTP request implementation
     }
 }

-class InventoryRequesterV2 {
+class InventoryRequesterWS {
     constructor() {
         this.REQ_METHODS = ['WS'];
     }

     requestItem(item) {
         // ...
+WebSocket request implementation
     }
 }

-// By constructing our dependencies externally and injecting them, we can easily
+// Usage:
-// substitute our request module for a fancy new one that uses WebSockets. const inventoryTracker = new InventoryTracker(
+const httpTracker = new InventoryTracker(
     ['apples', 'bananas'],
-    new InventoryRequesterV2(),
+    new InventoryRequesterHTTP(),
 );

-inventoryTracker.requestItems();
+const wsTracker = new InventoryTracker(
+    ['apples', 'bananas'],
+    new InventoryRequesterWS(),
+);

+httpTracker.requestItems();
+wsTracker.requestItems();
 ```

+**Why is this better?**

+1. InventoryTracker is no longer tightly coupled to a specific requester

+2. We can easily swap different types of requesters

+3. Testing becomes easier as we can mock the requester

+4. New request methods can be added without modifying existing code

 ========== Id ==========
 35